OpeOginni/aws-bootcamp-cruddur-2023/journal/week3.md

 ```
 ✅ Created Cognito User Pool
 ✅ Implemented Amazon Cognito for SignUp, SignIn, Confirm Password and Forgot Password features
+✅ Implemented Check for the JWT Token on the Backend
 ✅ Tried to enable Auto-SignIn after User Confirms Email
 ✅ Made a slight change to the Promt Message after the Password has been Reset
 ```